ethereum-optimism/optimism/packages/contracts-bedrock/STYLE_GUIDE.md

 - should have a hand written getter function

 This approach clearly indicates to the developer that the value is immutable, without exposing the non-standard casing to the interface.
-It also ensure that we don’t need to break the ABIs if we switch between values being in storage and immutable.
+It also ensures that we don’t need to break the ABIs if we switch between values being in storage and immutable.

 #### Spacers